expressjs/express/docs/guide.md

 The _errorHandler_ middleware also responds with _json_ if _Accept: application/json_
 is present, which is useful for developing apps that rely heavily on client-side JavaScript.

-### Route Preconditions
+### Route Param Pre-conditions

-Route placeholder pre-conditions can drastically improve the readability of your application, through implicit loading of data, and validation of request urls.
-For example if you are constantly fetching common data for several routes, such as loading a user for _/user/:id_,we might typically do something like below:
+Route param pre-conditions can drastically improve the readability of your application, through implicit loading of data, and validation of request urls.
+For example if you are constantly fetching common data for several routes, such as loading a user for _/user/:id_, we might typically do something like below:

     app.get('/user/:userId', function(req, res, next){
       User.get(req.params.userId, function(err, user){